 The desert horses of southern Namibia are located nearby the village of Aus which travelers will pass either on their way to or back from Lüdertiz.
 It is quite remarkable to see how these horses have endured and survived the harsh desert conditions.

-A visit to the nearby Ghost town of Kolmanskop is highly recommended.
-Take a guided tour to the nearby Kolmanskop ghost town which is situated a few kilometers inland from Lüderitz in the Sperrgebiet.
+A visit to the nearby Ghost Town of Kolmanskop is highly recommended.
+Take a guided Kolmanskop ghost town tour which is situated a few kilometers inland from Lüderitz in the Sperrgebiet.
 Find out more about the fascinating history of this former mining town.

 Accommodation in Lüderitz